Compactly-supported nonstationary kernels for computing exact Gaussian processes on big data: Introduction

 A final limitation of most kernels used in the literature (both stationary and nonstationary) is that they cannot model covariances that are exactly zero.
-In almost all cases, a kernel will decay to zero as the separation between two points increases; however, the kernel will still return covariances that are technically nonzero, even for points that are very far apart in the input space.
+In almost all cases, as the separation between two points increases, a kernel will decay to (but not technically reach) zero, yielding dense covariance matrices.
 It is our hypothesis that most (if not all) real-world data sets implicitly include at least some degree of sparsity in the covariance, but typical classes of kernels cannot flexibly model both zero and nonzero covariances.
 Compactly-supported kernels \citep[see, e.g.,][]{Wendland1995, buhmann2001new, genton2001classes, Gneiting2002, melkumyan2009sparse} \textit{can} model both zero and nonzero covariances in a data-driven manner, albeit usually with stationary kernels.
-The approximate GP methods also ``model'' sparsity, but the implied sparsity is fully determined by ad hoc choices such as the ordering of points and neighbor selection.
+Approximate GP methods also ``model'' sparsity, albeit via ad hoc choices such as the ordering of points and neighbor selection.
 The combination of nonstationary and also compactly supported kernels would enable more appropriate modeling of real-world data and yield computational shortcuts for the matrix operations needed to calculate the Gaussian likelihood.
 In short, the density of the GP prior covariance is not fundamental to the method itself but a result of poorly chosen kernels.
 Instead of using these standard kernels and then retroactively working on scalability, we propose to give the GP the ability to discover sparsity during the model fitting process.
-A demonstration of our proposed methodology is shown in Figure~\ref{Fig_overview}.